-The Code of Conduct does not itself have the force of law, but violations of its provisions may lead to investigation or sanction under the Judicial Conduct and Disability Act of 1980.21 Like the code, this act does not apply to the justices of the Supreme Court.22 It allows anyone to file a complaint alleging that a judge "has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts."23 These complaints are reviewed first by the chief judge of the judicial circuit where the complaint is filed and then, if necessary, by a committee of district and circuit court judges appointed by the chief judge.24
+The Code of Conduct does not itself have the force of law, but violations of its provisions may lead to investigation or sanction under the Judicial Conduct and Disability Act of 1980.
+Like the code, this act does not apply to the justices of the Supreme Court.
+It allows anyone to file a complaint alleging that a judge "has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts."
+These complaints are reviewed first by the chief judge of the judicial circuit where the complaint is filed and then, if necessary, by a committee of district and circuit court judges appointed by the chief judge.

-Following an investigation, the committee submits a written report to the circuit's judicial council, a panel of judges charged with making administrative decisions for the circuit.25 The council then may choose whether to dismiss the complaint, conduct its own investigation, or sanction the judge.26 Possible sanctions include censure, an order directing that the judge receive no further cases, or even a request that the judge retire.27 In extreme cases, the circuit council may refer the matter to the Judicial Conference, which can recommend impeachment.28 be questioned," as well as for "bias or prejudice."29 The justice must also recuse if she has personal knowledge of, a family connection to, or a financial interest in the case.30 Consistent with the requirements for other senior federal officials,31 the justices are required to file annual financial disclosures with the Judicial Conference, and they are subject to referral to the attorney general for civil and criminal penalties for falsifying or willfully failing to file a report.32 Finally, the justices may not engage in most outside employment, accept honoraria for speeches, or accept gifts from anyone with substantial interests that may be impacted by the Court's work.33
+Following an investigation, the committee submits a written report to the circuit's judicial council, a panel of judges charged with making administrative decisions for the circuit.
+The council then may choose whether to dismiss the complaint, conduct its own investigation, or sanction the judge.
+Possible sanctions include censure, an order directing that the judge receive no further cases, or even a request that the judge retire.
+In extreme cases, the circuit council may refer the matter to the Judicial Conference, which can recommend impeachment.

+The standards in the Code of Conduct are supplemented by statutes governing recusal, financial disclosure, outside employment, and gifts.
+Some of these rules do apply to the Supreme Court.
+By statute, a Supreme Court justice must recuse from deciding cases "in any proceeding in which his impartiality might reasonably be questioned," as well as for "bias or prejudice."
+The justice must also recuse if she has personal knowledge of, a family connection to, or a financial interest in the case.
+Consistent with the requirements for other senior federal officials, the justices are required to file annual financial disclosures with the Judicial Conference, and they are subject to referral to the attorney general for civil and criminal penalties for falsifying or willfully failing to file a report.
+Finally, the justices may not engage in most outside employment, accept honoraria for speeches, or accept gifts from anyone with substantial interests that may be impacted by the Court's work.